Your prepper pantry? Filled to the brim.

 What’s something Hansel and Gretel didn’t have when they were lost in the middle of nowhere?
 We can name a couple of things—a map, a compass, and maybe a sense of direction.

-You don’t ever wanna be in their shoes, so go ahead and add maps and a compass to your bag.
+You wouldn’t wanna be in their shoes, so go and add maps and a compass to your bag.
 These are old-school, but they’ll be handy when you can’t use GPS to find alternate routes home.
+If you don’t know how to use them, start learning now.
+Knowing how to use navigation tools is a basic survival skill.

 You could use your phone to help you see at night, but it’s better not to.
 You should preserve its juice to get in touch with your loved ones.
 Instead, get a sturdy flashlight to light your way when it’s dark out.

 Remember, you’ll be walking a long way.
 You can’t ignore nature’s call forever.
-Things will be much more pleasant if you’ve got a wad of good ‘ol TP at your disposal.
+Things will be much more pleasant if you’ve got a wad of good old TP at your disposal.

 Wet wipes are a good alternative since you can also use them to cool down or clean your body.